The Jewelry Purse: Adaptations

 The play has been adapted by other Chinese opera genres and made into films.

 In 1966, it was made into a Huangmei opera film titled The Lucky Purse.
 The Hong Kong film was directed by Wong Tin-lam and starred Betty Loh Ti.

-In 2011, it was made into a Qinqiang film titled The Unicorn Pouch.
+In 2011, it was made into a Qinqiang film titled The Unicorn Pouch by a video production company of Gansu province.